walkingtree/file_list_previewer/README.md

 <img src="https://raw.githubusercontent.com/walkingtree/file_list_previewer/master/assets/images/2020-09-02%20(1).jpg" width="200">

 #### Properties:
+*//Either one of the attachmentList or filePaths should be passed*

 ```final List<File> attachmentList;```    *// the list of files to be displayed*<br />
 ```final List<String> filePaths;```       *// the list of local filepaths of files to be displayed*<br />